louisna/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

 A major change between {{RFC9002}}, and to some extent {{MULTIPATH-QUIC}} is that a Flexicast QUIC source receives acknowledgments from multiple receivers for the same data.
-A Flexicast QUIC source MUST wait for the acknowledgment from all receivers listening to the flexicast flow before releasing state for the transmitted data.
+A Flexicast QUIC source must wait for the acknowledgment from all receivers listening to the flexicast flow before releasing state for the transmitted data.
 An acknowledgment-aggregation mechanism MUST be implemented, at least on the Flexicast QUIC source, to advance its state when all members of the flexicast flow sent MP_ACK frames to acknowledge data sent on the flexicast flow.

 Bottleneck or malicious receivers may slow down, and even block the transmission of data, thus impacting the quality of service for other receivers.
 Similarly to {{RFC9002}}, a Flexicast QUIC source may decide to stop the communication with a specific receiver if it does not receive regularly MP_ACK frames from this receiver.
-A Flexicast QUIC source SHOULD remove bottleneck or malicious receivers from the flexicast flow in that case, and MAY continue transmitting data through the unicast path with these receivers instead, thus relying on {{RFC9002}}.
+A Flexicast QUIC source SHOULD remove bottleneck-inducing or malicious receivers from the flexicast flow in that case, and MAY continue transmitting data through the unicast path with these receivers instead, thus relying on {{RFC9002}}.

 The Flexicast QUIC source is responsible to decide whether to send retransmitted frames on the flexicast flow to all receivers, or specifically to receivers individually on their unicast path.
 Receivers are not impacted by this choice since {{MULTIPATH-QUIC}} specification authorizes to retransmit frames on another path than the initial path on which they were sent.